Stuffed Bell Peppers with Orzo! Easy to make, delicious and perfect for a weeknight meal! We hope you try this recipe!

 - 1/2 cup yellow or orange bell pepper finely chopped

 - 5 to 6 mushrooms finely chopped (I used cremini mushrooms)

 - 2 cups kale finely chopped

 - 2 turkey or chicken sausages, finely chopped can substitute with ground beef or pork

 - 2 to 3 cloves garlic chopped or minced

 - 2 cups water or chicken broth used to cook the orzo

 - Kosher salt and freshly ground black pepper

-- 1-2 cups mozzarella cheese or crumbled feta cheese depending on how much you want to add
+- 1 cup mozzarella cheese or crumbled feta cheese for garnish

 - Preheat the oven to 375.
 Remove the tops from the peppers and scoop out the seeds and ribs.
 Carefully trim the bottoms (if necessary) to ensure the peppers stand straight when upright.
 Place a steamer rack over a few inches of boiling water, or set a colander over a couple of inches boiling water in a large stock pot.
 Place the bell peppers in the steamer and cover.
 Steam for 10 minutes, and move to a baking dish or casserole.